Content Types in SfAvatarView

 this.Content = mainGrid;![]()

-You can add maximum three images or initials in the same view using a GroupView type.
+Add up to three images or initials in the same view using the group view type.

-Set the InitialsMemberPath for displaying the initials in the group view.
-For image, set the ImageSourceMemberPath.
+Use InitialsMemberPath for initials and ImageSourceMemberPath for images.
 The following code sample demonstrates how to add images using the GroupSource property.

 public class Employee